AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 Boundary conditions are set in functions like “ set_scalar_bc”, which uses the scalar_bc pre-defined arrays.
-We also specify the name of the Fortran routine that is responsible for filling the data there (e.g., ).
+We also specify the name of the Fortran routine that is responsible for filling the data there (e.g., hypfill).
 These routines are discussed more below.

 If you want to specify a value at a function (like at an inflow boundary), then you choose an *inflow* boundary at that face of the domain.
 You then need to write the implementation code for this.
-An example is the problem which implements a hydrostatic lower boundary (through its custom routines.
+An example is the problem toy_convect which implements a hydrostatic lower boundary (through its custom bc_fill_?d.F90 routines.

 .. raw:: latex